hdu-hh/Covid19_CQSI_Plan/README.md

 ## No "Measle Party"

-The difference to a "measle party" is
+The difference to a "measle party" is that

 - there is no vaccination against CoVid-19 yet
 - medical pre-examination of the risk factors